getify/Functional-Light-JS/manuscript/ch4.md

 `3` is the input to `adder(..)`.
 The output of `adder(..)` is the input to `unary(..)`.
 The output of `unary(..)` is `functionValue`.
 This is the composition of `unary(..)` and `adder(..)`.

+I> ## Note
+I>
-**Note:** The right-to-left orientation here is on purpose, though it may seem strange at this point in your learning.
+I> The right-to-left orientation here is on purpose, though it may seem strange at this point in your learning.
 We'll come back to explain that more fully later.

 Think of this flow of data like a conveyor belt in a candy factory, where each operation is a step in the process of cooling, cutting, and wrapping a piece of candy.
 We'll use the candy factory metaphor throughout this chapter to explain what composition is.